Learn The Basics of .htaccess

 We can enable cache with .htaccess using the headers directive, and we can also set expiry headers with .htaccess to help reduce the load times.
 The directives are as follows:

-# Cache headers
+# Cache headers for 45 days for allowed extensions

 <ifModule mod_headers.c>